tristantudorof/capstone_project/README.md

 # Exploration included:

-Reviewing data types and column names and the number of unique users.
+Reviewing data types, column names and the number of unique users.

-Checking number of unique users: 33 total, 31 active daily
+Checking number of unique users: 33 total, 31 active daily This is important becouse it shows how many people out of the 33 actually used the device daily, delivering us consistent data on the full time period. we will be using the 31 active daily users for our analysis and identifying and grouping them from their unique id.

 # Looking at column names and data types